kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 PREDICT COUNT(transactions.* WHERE transactions.price > 10, 0, 7, days) FOR users.user_id=1
 ```

+Note that the `WHERE` clause of target filters need to be part of the aggregation input.
 Target filters must be static and thus can ONLY reference columns within the target table being aggregated.
 Cross-table references, subqueries, and joins are NOT supported.
 Do not make syntax up that is not listed in this document.